Sleeping in Airports

 Layover SightseeingIf one more minute in an airport is too much to handle, why not head out for some exploring?
 The airport is located just a short distance south of the Sydney city center, so if you’ve got at least 7 hours between flights, you could pop out for some fresh air and city adventure.

-In the city center, Sydney is yours to explore by foot.
+In the city center, Sydney is yours to explore on foot.
 Stroll to the Sydney Opera House and the Sydney Harbour Bridge for quintessential photo ops.
 Stroll through the Royal Botanic Gardens or pop into the nearby Museum of Sydney for history or the Art Gallery of New South Wales.
 For panoramic views, head to the top of the Sydney Tower Eye.
-Less central but worth the views, head east and walk along the iconic Bondi to Coogee Beach Coastal Walk, and take a dip in the waters, if you dare.
+Less central but worth the views, head east and walk along the iconic Bondi to Coogee Beach Coastal Walk, and take a dip in the waters if you dare.

 6. WiFi